airbnb/javascript/README.md

 ## Hoisting

-  - Variable declarations get hoisted to the top of their scope, their assignment does not.
+  - Variable declarations get hoisted to the top of their scope, but their assignment does not.

     ```javascript
     // we know this wouldn't work (assuming there